Rests in Sheet Music

 We may not have enough rests to total a full measure's count, especially when rests and notes are mixed.
 To complete this missing count in a measure, add a simple Dot after a note or rest.

 The Dot adds one half of a note/rest's value to itself.
-A quarter rest adds one count, plus a half count, to become one and a half counts total.
+A quarter rest adds a half count, to become one and a half counts total.
 Count this dotted quarter rest as 1&2.

 dotted quarter rest

-However, a 3 beat rest is found mostly within time signatures where the eighth note is one beat (not a quarter note).
-A 3 beat rest is written as a quarter rest, followed by an eighth rest.
-This equals 3 eighth rests.
-In total, they have 3 beats, since the eighth note or rest gets one beat, in these types of time signatures.
-Count the rests as 1&2&3& (like 3 eighth rests, where the eighth rest gets one beat).
+However, a time signature where the eighth note is one beat, has a 3 beat rest.
+It is written as a quarter rest, followed by an eighth rest.
+In total, they have 3 beats, since the eighth rest gets one beat in a measure.
+They equal 3 eighth rests.
+Count the rests as 1&2& 3& (like 3 eighth rests, where one eighth rest gets one beat).

 quarter, eighth rests

 Finally, keep dividing the rests in half, to get smaller divisions.
 At the moment, we'll keep it simple.
-Once we get the hang of counting rhythm, we'll get into subtleties (of sound, and rests, even).
-I'm excited about rhythm, because it makes us want to move!
+Once we get the hang of counting rhythm, we'll get into subtleties of sound (and rests).
+Rhythm is exciting, because it makes us want to move!

 top ^